Budibase/website/content/blog/data/workflow-management-database-design.md

 The goal is that we can use the same database for *multiple* similar workflows, as the basis for a variety of internal tools or other technical solutions.
 Therefore, we need to consider how we can create a data model that’s applicable to the widest number of internal processes.

-Obviously, we’ll need to know what our underlying business logic *is* before we can codify it in a formal database.
+Obviously, we’ll need to know what our underlying business logic *is* before we can codify it in a formal database to support our approval processes.

 Check out our guide to [workflow analysis](https://budibase.com/blog/automation/what-is-workflow-analysis/) to learn more about this.